Archive · · 3 min read

 If you’re a Trend Micro customer, the best place to get started is with our support site.
 You can visit:

-Either of these links will get you the latest information on how heartbleed affects Trend Micro products, mitigation steps, and tips on how to use these products to protect your users from this bug.
+Either of these links will get you the latest information on how Heartbleed affects Trend Micro products, mitigation steps, and tips on how to use these products to protect your users from this bug.

 Additional perspectives